imesh97/tunetype/README.md

 ### Conclusions

 The Multinomial Naive Bayes classifier demonstrates effective performance in distinguishing between Pop and Rap/Hip-Hop lyrics.
 The model leverages distinctive vocabulary patterns in each genre to make accurate predictions.
-The visualizations reveal that certain words and phrases serve as strong indicators for genre classification.
+The visualizations reveal that certain words serve as strong indicators for genre classification.

+The unigrams-only approach provides a cleaner feature space for analysis and ensures that repeated words are treated consistently.
+This is particularly important for lyrics, where word repetition is a common stylistic element that should be captured as emphasis on a single word rather than as a unique phrase.

 While the model performs well, there are still some misclassifications, particularly when lyrics contain vocabulary common to both genres.
 The learning curves suggest that additional training data might improve performance, and the cross-validation results demonstrate that the model maintains consistent accuracy across different data subsets.
 The feature correlation analysis provides insights into how certain words tend to co-occur in lyrics, offering linguistic patterns that distinguish between genres.